dragongoose/osu-bot/readme.md

 ### Prerequisites

 This bot uses [oppai-ng](https://github.com/Francesco149/oppai-ng) for beatmap info and pp calculation.
+**WARNING**: This does mean that calculation will be slow if you have slow internet, as oppai-ng downloads the beatmap.

 On windows you can download the executable file and drop it in the project's working directory.